 Prepare the rabdi (sweet creamy thickened milk):

-- Pour 1 liter milk in a thick bottomed pan and heat it over medium flame.
+- Pour 1 liter of milk in a thick bottomed pan and heat it over medium flame.
 When it comes to rolling boil, reduce flame to low and add saffron strands.

-- Stir at regular intervals in between to prevent sticking and cook until its quantity reduces to half; it will take around 15-minutes.
+- Stir at regular intervals in between to prevent sticking and cook until its quantity reduces to half; it will take around 15 minutes.
 You can also cook it over medium flame to speed up the process but make sure that milk doesn’t burn and stick at the bottom of the pan; stir frequently to prevent it from burning.
-Mix 1-teaspoon of corn flour with 1 tablespoon water and make sure that it doesn’t have any lumps.
-Add 3-tablespoons sugar, corn flour water mixture and 1/4 teaspoon cardamom powder

 Assembling the shahi tukra: